-Of course, you can always experiment with whatever Mastin Labs presets you own, but our favorites or Portra Original and Fujicolor Original.
+Of course, you can always experiment with whatever Mastin Labs presets you own, but our favorites are Portra Original and Fuji Original.
 These are our preset packs with the most subtle effects, which work well with newborn photos.
 They keep things fairly neutral, aren't intensely contrasty, and are very versatile.

-For a beautiful black and white edit, Acros 100 in the Fujicolor Everyday Original pack is a stand-out.
+For a beautiful black and white edit, Acros 100 in the Fuji Everyday pack is a stand-out.

 Don't Sleep On The Tone Profiles